College Connection Program (CCP)

 What are the time and schedule commitments for CCs?

-- Submit completed application by Monday, October 2.
+- Submit completed CCP 2017 Application Form by Monday, October 2.

 - Attend one of several 2-hour orientation sessions.
-(Dates and locations are TBD.)
 Acceptance emails will be sent to successful applicants.
 These emails will include the date/time/location information for the orientation sessions, and each CC will be able to give his or her preference for attendance.

 - Attend the Kick-Off Day at Showa, Saturday, October 21, from about 10 AM to 7 PM.
 Showa will provide transportation, lunch, & dinner.